Lobatse

-Lobatse is a town in south-eastern Botswana, 70 kilometres south of the capital Gaborone, situated in a valley running north towards Gaborone and close to the border with South Africa.
+Lobatse is a town in south-eastern Botswana, 70 kilometres south of the capital Gaborone, situated in a valley running north towards Gaborone and on the border with South Africa.
 Lobatse has a population of 29,772 as of 2022.
 The town is an administrative district, with a town council.

 Government and infrastructure

 Lobatse Senior Secondary School is located in Lobatse.
 The Botswana Prison Service (BPS) operates the Lobatse Prison.
 The High Court of Botswana has a branch in Lobatse.
 There is a psychiatric hospital known as Sbrana Psychiatric Hospital.
 The town is also home to the Botswana Meat Commission (BMC) which is one of the largest meat processing plants in Africa.
-Lobatse Stadium with a capacity of 20 000 seats is home to local sports teams.
+Lobatse Stadium with a capacity of 20,000 seats is home to local sports teams.